 After schematics are fairly solidified (and sometimes even before!), homeowners should begin to look at what they want to put into their new home or remodel in terms of appliances, tile, stone, lighting, plumbing fixtures, and accessories like towel bars and cabinet pulls – all of which go into a “spec”, or specification, document.
 Depending on the homeowner, finding all of these in a matter of months can be anything from a dream shopping trip to a daunting task.
 For everyone’s sake, we thought we would compile a list of our top five favorite places to go in each category to help owners fill out their spec.

-For almost any of the specifications listed below, we recommend looking at HomeClick.com to get a great overview of the range of products in any one category.
+For almost any of the specifications listed below, we recommend looking at build.com as well as Wayfair to get a great overview of the range of products in any one category.
 They have a terrific search menu, for example: Look at the search filters for this bathroom faucet.

 If there’s a kitchen in your remodel, you’ll need to select your appliances fairly early on so that your designer knows the size and can continue planning the cabinet layout accordingly.
 Look online to get a sense of what you want, then head to a local appliance store to get good, reliable professional advice.
 In the Seattle area, we recommend:

 Key items to add to the Plumbing section of the spec include your sinks and faucets, tubs and filler faucets, shower systems and toilets depending on what you will be adding.
 We tell our clients to start online, then visit a showroom if necessary.
 For sink and shower faucets, start looking at sink options first – then go to that manufacturer’s website to see the entire suite of products in that line.
 The goal is to have the sink and shower trim styles match as much as possible.
 A few showrooms that we suggest are:

 Surfaces include most applications to floors and walls including hardwood floors, tile back splashes, granite counter tops, marble wall tile, and so on.
 This category tends to be harder to pin down simply because of the large selection – it’s hard to choose!
 Everything from glazed ceramic tiles, to water-jet mosaic patterns, to large stone slabs are available and the choice in between is vast.
 Start by getting inspiration from Houzz searches, or your clipping files.
 Then visit the showrooms to see the range of what’s out there.
 Seattle showrooms can loan you samples to take back to your architect or designer.